 The rest of the curriculum is broadly taught through subjects or topics with an increasing move towards joining up areas of learning into wider topics that allow the children to apply reading, writing and maths skills into other areas of their learning.
 The school is currently developing a more creative base to the children’s learning and topics will change and develop over the next academic year to reflect both the children’s needs and interests and the teachers’ new approaches to learning.
 Each term parents receive information from the year group teachers outlining their plans for topics and areas of learning to help parents talk about and support their child’s learning at home and in school.
 Some lessons, such as RE, PE and Music are taught more discretely as specific subjects but wherever possible links with the main theme or topic are used.

-Every class currently spends at least 1 hour in the ICT Suite developing their ICT skills but other opportunities are taken throughout the term to use computers to enhance and reinforce learning as well apply new skills learned in ICT lessons.
+Every class currently spends at least 1 hour in the Computer Suite developing their Computing skills but other opportunities are taken throughout the term to use computers to enhance and reinforce learning as well apply new skills learned in Computing lessons.

 The New Curriculum